DecisionsDev/odm-embedded-jse-exec/README.md

 # IBM ODM Embedded Java standard execution
 ## Executing business rules in a standalone Java app with ODM

-IBM ODM proposes several options to execute business rules in a Java application:
+IBM ODM proposes several options to execute business rules in a Java application by:
-- calls remotely to HTDS through REST/JSON from any language,
+- remote calls to HTDS through REST/JSON from any language,
 - or local calls in Java.

 For a local Java execution the preferred API is the ODM RuleSession one to retrieve the ruleapp archive from a relational database, a file system or the class path.